CodedBySalazar/Pokedex_Test/README.md

 - **Next.js (just to prove functionality, it doesn´t have a key piece in project or direct integrations)**

 > [!NOTE]
-> All the libraries used in this project were downloaded and included locally, so it doesn't require an internet connection to work.
+> All the libraries used in this project were downloaded and included locally.

 ---
 ## 📦 Structure of files and folders